nicktagliamonte/In-the-City/README.md

 - There is a character who can join the party, and combat works with adversarial and neutral NPCs.
 - A dialogue system exists with the 'friend' character as proof-of-concept
 - A timing system exists to
-  - Determine status effects (health regen, health drain, fear, hunger)
+  - Determine status effects (health regen, health drain, hunger)
   - Provide occasional "flavor text" output to console
   - Generate random npc encounters (barter or combat interactions)
+- A status effect system exists
+  - Currently, hunger and thirst are the only status effects.
+  - Hunger reduces combat effectiveness, thirst causes slow health drain
+- A player alignment system exists which
+  - Increments alignment slightly in dialogue (being mean lowers the number, etc)
+  - Increments alignment significantly in combat (fighting a bad guy increases the number, fighting a good guy decreases it)
+  - Causes neutral characters to act as adversaries if player alignment is too low (or high) for their liking

 Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
 - The party member is named chunky [see Tim Robinson sketch: "What do you do???"]